fengshuai0210/fengshuai0210.github.io/index.md

 # About Me

 My name is Shuai Feng (冯帅).
-I'm currently a Lecturer at the College of Physics in [Hebei Normal University](http://www.hebtu.edu.cn/), China.
+I'm currently an associate professor at the College of Physics in [Hebei Normal University](http://www.hebtu.edu.cn/), China.

 My primary research focuses on the galaxy evolution and the ecosystem of galaxies, including galaxy merging and interaction in galaxy pairs, kinematics of ionized gas unveiled by integral field spectroscopy, chemical evolution of ionized gas within galaxies.